Marketing and Advertising for Wedding Photographers

 What is good to remember here is, what may be an excellent way to advertise for a Doctor, may not be so good for a wedding photographer.
 You need to be a bit diligent when forking out good money on advertising.

-Marketing and Advertising in Local Papers
+Marketing and Advertising in Local Papers or Magazines

 For example: Place 10,000 flyers, selling cheap, quality furniture, inside 10,000 British ex-pat, local newspapers in Spain and they may well go down a treat.
 Many Brits here love to furnish their apartments as well as get a good deal.